 When we launched Konsus.com one year ago, we hadn’t written a single line of code.
-In 9 months we bootstrapped a business to $100 000 monthly revenue using remote freelancers, participated in Y Combinator, and raised a 1,5 MUSD seed round, from a group of prominent Silicon Valley investors, including the Slack Fund.
+In nine months, we bootstrapped a business to $100,000 in monthly revenue using remote freelancers, participated in Y Combinator, and raised a USD 1.5M seed round from a group of prominent Silicon Valley investors, including the Slack Fund.

-It helped that 3 billion people had come online the last 10 years and almost all of them have smartphones.
+It helped that three billion people have come online the last 10 years and almost all of them have smartphones.
 But there is a more subtle change that matters just as much: You no longer need to build everything yourself to get started.

-10 years ago, starting Konsus would, among other things, require building an external and internal chat client before we could serve our first customer.
-Today many of these tools are available as so-called Software-as-a-Service.
+Ten years ago, starting Konsus would, among other things, require building an external and internal chat client before we could serve our first customer.
+Today many of these tools are available as so-called Software as a service (SaaS).

 SaaS tools reduce the investment needed to start a startup.
 They allowed us to bootstrap our company into existence.
 Instead of our own servers, we use Box.
 Instead of our own helpdesk, we used Intercom.